GAP 200.040, Plant & Equipment Definitions, General Principles and Controls

 Net Book Value

-Represents first cost of Plant and Equipment, less Accumulated Depreciation
+Represents initial cost of Plant and Equipment, less Accumulated Depreciation

 Asset Tag Number

-A metal tag applied to movable assets that carry a control number for identification purposes.
-Items that cannot physically carry a metal tag have an assigned number.
+A tag applied to movable assets that carry a control number for identification purposes.
+Items that cannot physically carry a tag have an assigned number.

 Building Number